Symphony No. 98 (Haydn): I. Adagio – Allegro

-Second movement: Adagio
+II.
+Adagio

 The strings introduce the main theme of the second movement (measures 1 to 4).
 The theme is almost identical to the Agnus Dei in Mozart's Coronation Mass.
 Haydn would return to the theme in his Harmoniemesse.

 The movement is in F major and sonata form.
 There are no trumpet or timpani parts.
 The movement, solemn and hymn-like, makes noticeable use of material from two works by Mozart, the Coronation Mass and Symphony No. 41 ("Jupiter"), and it was possibly intended by Haydn as a tribute to his friend and fellow-composer, who died in December 1791: Haydn was composing the symphony when he heard, and was greatly distressed by, the news of his friend's death.

 The movement's principal theme, introduced by the strings and marked "cantabile", is an almost exact quotation from Agnus Dei from Mozart's Coronation Mass; a resemblance to "God Save the King" has also been noted.
 The second theme is in the dominant (C major).
 The exposition is not repeated.
 Instead there is a transition section into the development.
-It is in this transition that the quotation from Mozart's Symphony No. 41 ("Jupiter") appears.
+It is in this transition that the quotation from Mozart's Jupiter Symphony appears.

 The recapitulation involves new treatments of the principal theme: on its first reprise, the theme is accompanied by a passage for solo cello in counterpoint.
 After the second theme is reprised, the oboes present the first theme again.
 Six measures from the end of the movement, the first two measures of the theme are presented for a final time, by an oboe and a bassoon with a chromatic accompaniment from the strings.
 The movement then fades to a pianissimo conclusion.
 The chromaticism accompanying the final statement of the theme was omitted from published editions of the symphony until the 1950s, when H. C. Robbins Landon restored Haydn's original score.

 Haydn went on to quote the Agnus Dei of Mozart's Coronation Mass even more exactly in the Agnus Dei of his own Harmoniemesse, and his scoring reflects that of the Adagio in his Symphony 98.

-Third movement: Menuetto
+III.
+Menuetto.
+Presto

 The third movement is a fast minuet and trio.
 The minuet is in B♭ major.
 Its second section starts conventionally in the dominant of F major but shifts into A♭ major for a flute solo.
 The trio remains in B♭ major, but omits the trumpets, horns and timpani.
 The music critic Michael Steinberg described the trio as "gently rustic".